codenotary/kube-notary/README.md

 ### How can I sign my image?

-You can easily sign your container's images by using the [vcn CLI](https://github.com/vchain-us/vcn) we provide separately.
+You can easily sign your container's images by using the vcn CLI we provide separately.

 `vcn` supports local Docker installations out of the box using `docker://` prefix, followed by the image name or image reference.
-You just have to pull the image you want to sign, then finally run `vcn sign`.
-Detailed instructions can be found [here](https://github.com/vchain-us/vcn/blob/master/docs/user-guide/schemes/docker.md).

 Furthermore, if you want to bulk sign all images running inside your cluster, you will find below instructions to generate a script that automates the process.